Youtube Facebook Twitter Instagram

 Table Top Mountain rises 700 m above sea level.
 The mountain is renowned for its flat peak on which for some unknown reason, no trees grow.
 Table Top Park is one of the smaller escarpment parks, but it’s definitely one of the best.

-Table Top is an area of high significance to traditional owners, recognised in the Aboriginal Cultural Heritage Register and protected under the Aboriginal Cultural Heritage Act 2003.
-The route to the summit is not maintained and could result in potential safety concerns.
+Table Top is an area of high significance to the Traditional Owners, recognised in the Aboriginal Cultural Heritage Register and protected under the Aboriginal Cultural Heritage Act 2003.
 You are respectfully requested to consider your decision to climb this mountain.
+Please note: The route to the summit is not maintained and could result in potential safety concerns.
+Caution needs to be taken during this walk.
 Read more...

 Description: This trail starts at the end of Stevenson Street Trail, where you will find a white metal gate.
 The trail runs on an unformed road that follows the boundary between Toowoomba and the Lockyer Valley.